- Salvation is in Jesus alone. He taught love and respect.

-We believe that the family is the core social unit.
-Every shelter family lives together in a private studio apartment.
-Parents prepare their own meals and are responsible to manage their unit and their family.
-Children are required to attend school or our on-site state certified day care.
-Adults receive individualized case management, family counseling, life skills classes, continuing education, and work skills development.
+Family is the core social unit.
+Every shelter family lives together in a private studio apartment, and parents prepare their own meals and are responsible to manage their living space and their family.
+Children are required to attend school or our on-site, state-certified day care.
+Adults receive individualized case management, family counseling, life skills, continuing education and job training.
 Classes and programs specifically for couples, parenting, relationship management and family financial management are among the supportive ways families grow stronger at Open House Ministries.

 Essential to the success of our residents is a high level of support balanced by a high level of expectation.
-We are a 100% drug-free/alcohol free facility.
+We are a 100 percent drug-free/alcohol-free facility.
 Any client who enters our shelter is guided by these important ideals:

 - You are not a victim.
 If you take responsibility for your problems, we will equip you with the tools that will enable you to become a responsible, contributing member of the community in which you live.

 - You have great possibilities.
 We believe that God is deeply concerned with the welfare of all.
-While you are in our care we will help you to reach your potential as humans, ready to participate in and contribute to the world around them.
+While you are in our care, we will help you reach your potential and get you ready to participate in — and contribute to — the world around you.

-- You can stay “a week at a time, for as long as it takes”.
-Families admitted to the shelter understand that program participation based on their individual situation is a key component for realizing success.
+- You can stay a week at a time, for as long as it takes.
+Program participation, which is created for you based on your individual situation, is a key component for realizing success.
 Residents making steady progress towards pre-established goals are welcome to stay a week at a time, for as long as it takes.

 - You are accountable for your actions.
-Program success is measured every week with one-on-one meetings with case management staff, active participation in classes, job coaching and working outside the shelter.
+Program success is measured every week in one-on-one meetings with case management staff.
+We require active participation in our various classes, job training and finding work outside of the shelter.